 The Hardin County Jail Inmate Search is an online list of people who have been arrested and are in custody, which includes current status, bail amount, and visiting schedule.
 You can also get info about anybody processed or discharged in the past 24 hours.
 Prisoners are listed in alphabetical order by last name.
 You will be able to find the information fast if you have your friend or family member’s name, date of birth, or arrest number.

 If the person you’re searching for could possibly be incarcerated at a different jail you should look here: Iowa Jails

 A mugshot, or jail processing picture, is a picture that the police take when you get processed at jail intake.
-A mugshot is make of one full face and one profile photo.
+A mugshot is made up of one full face photo and one profile photo.
 Your name and booking number will be on the photos, and they are kept on file at the jail.

 Mugshots of inmates can be searched online, or you can see them in person at the Hardin County Jail.
 When viewing online you will need to input the inmate’s name, and a booking date.

 Need to know how to have your mugshot taken down from the Hardin County Jail website?
 This is difficult, because the mugshot is public record.
 To get your mugshot taken down you need to file a Petition to Expunge with the court.
 Basically, this means that your arrest record would be sealed, so no one will be able to access them.
 It is difficult to do this, and you will most likely need the services of a lawyer.

 For more information about getting your mugshot taken down, the many different websites with mugshots, and the mugshot removal services: How To Get Your Mugshot Taken Down

 Bail & Bail Bondsmen – How To Get Out of Jail